Abdul Hakim Sarkar: Early life and education

-He was student of Dhaka University, finished his graduation and he was appointed a lecturer in Dhaka University.
+He was a student at Dhaka University, finished his graduation, and was appointed a lecturer at Dhaka University.

 IU VC appointment

-Abdul Hakim Sarkar was appointed 11th vice chancellor in Islamic University.
+Abdul Hakim Sarkar was appointed 11th vice chancellor of Islamic University.
 The appointment was made in a bid to remove the stalemate that began at the university three and a half months earlier.
-He was removed at 30 June 2016 by chancellor of this university president Abdul Hamid without citing any reason.
+He was removed on 30 June 2016 by the chancellor, President Abdul Hamid, without citing any reason.
 But sources at the Islamic University Teacher Association (IUTA) said the VC was involved in various irregularities and corruption during his tenure.
 Abdul Hakim Sarkar went on Hajj in 2014 at the invitation of the King of Saudi Arabia.